psico-mojo/bluegoldfish/README.md

  you can also download an entire repository as a ZIP file by clicking the "Download ZIP" button on the repository's main page.

-downlaod folder to desktop and drag or copy the .url files on to your desktop....they will immediately open as ICONS and are ready to activate ,
+downlaod folder to desktop and drag or copy the icons on to your desktop....

-once on your desktop the file bahaves in the same way as any other file on your desktop dictated by your version of the Windows OS tou have installed

-on your computer.

 double click to Go !

 # The files included serve a variety of functions :

 Project Gutenburg takes you to the worlds biggest Ebook depository